 Tips on keeping archer fish in good health

 You can often prevent archer fish diseases by ensuring that these fish have fresh, clean water at all times.
 If disease strikes nonetheless, add dyes or metal salt solutions to help return your fish to health.
 In some cases, a quarantine may be necessary, while other situations may simply call for raising the temperature or salt content of the water.

-Disease is rarely a problem in a well-kept aquarium.
+The disease is rarely a problem in a well-kept aquarium.
 Keep in mind that keeping your tank decorations to a minimum can help reduce the risk of health problems, as anything you add can harbor bacteria.
-Archer fish tend to be resilient to most diseases, and can be kept healthy even if they have disease, because they tend to bounce back quickly.
+Archer fish tend to be resilient to most diseases and can be kept healthy even if they have a disease because they tend to bounce back quickly.